marcglasberg/asyncredux.com/react/intro.md

 ## How does it compare?

-Async Redux was written from the ground up, and has no code in common with the original Redux and Redux Toolkit.
+Async Redux was written from the ground up and shares no code with the original Redux.

-Follow these links if you want to compare Async Redux with other state management solutions:
+However, it does draw inspiration and borrows good ideas from it and from these solutions:

 * [Comparing with Redux Toolkit](./comparisons/comparing-redux.md)
 * [Comparing with TanStack Query](./comparisons/comparing-tanstack.md)
 * [Comparing with Zustand](./comparisons/comparing-zustand.md)
 * [Comparing with MobX](./comparisons/comparing-mobx.md)

-## Easy to use
+## Ease of use

-Async Redux's whole focus is on being easy for developers to use.
-I'm consistently incredulous at things front end developers have to deal with, and the large overhead knowledge that is needed just to navigate the pitfalls of the tools we use.
-I want to make Async Redux the opposite of that:
+Front-end developers learning some of the solutions mentioned above are often overwhelmed by the complexity of concepts they have to grasp, and the large knowledge overhead needed just to navigate the pitfalls.

+Async Redux aims to be the opposite of that:
-You don't need to be super clever about approaching things just to make it work.
+You don't need to be super clever about approaching things just to make them work.

-Despite being easy to use, Async Redux is powerful enough to handle complex applications with millions of users.

 ## Framework support

-Currently, Async Redux has deep integration with React.
-This deep integration is important to make it easy to use.
+Currently, Async Redux is deeply integrated with React, which in practice was necessary to make it really easy to use.

-It's entirely possible to make Async Redux work with any other frameworks, like Solid, Vue, Svelte or Angular, but a separate package would be needed for each.
-For the moment, only React is supported.
+Although integrating Async Redux with other frameworks like Solid, Vue, Svelte, or Angular is not difficult, a separate package would be required for each.
+Currently, only React is supported.

 <hr></hr>